 - Your database uses a custom _id field.

 Use --forceTableScan with extreme caution and consideration.

-See the Use mongodump and mongorestore to Backup and Restore MongoDB Databases for a larger overview of mongodump usage.
-Also see the “mongorestore” document for an overview of the mongorestore, which provides the related inverse functionality.
+See the Back Up and Restore with MongoDB Tools for a larger overview of mongodump usage.
+Also see the mongorestore document for an overview of the mongorestore, which provides the related inverse functionality.

 mongodump --collection collection --db test